 - Follow @SchoolinCloud

 School in the Cloud documentary

-Educational researcher Sugata Mitra’s “Hole in the Wall” experiments have shown that, in the absence of supervision or formal teaching, children can teach themselves and each other, if they’re motivated by curiosity and peer interest.
+Educational researcher Sugata Mitra’s “Hole in the Wall” experiments have shown that, in the absence of supervision and formal teaching, children can teach themselves and each other -- if they’re motivated by curiosity.

 Learn more about Sugata

 - James Tooley, Newcastle University